denten-books/plain-text/40-screen.md

 ## Soap Opera Effect

-Consider another case study.
+Consider another case study at the human-machine, digital-analog divide.
 Modern televisions began shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI) in 2010.
 It caused some viewers to report what was dubbed the "soap opera effect."
 Everything looks cheap to a viewer experiencing the soap opera effect.
-Even the familiar, critically acclaimed blockbuster featuring top acting talent and expensive camera work looks unnatural, as if produced on home video.
-I am quite susceptible to this phenomenon myself.
+Even critically acclaimed footage, featuring top acting talent and expensive camera work, looks unnatural, as if produced on home video.
+I rapidly recognize its symptoms.
 Under the MCFI effect, a shot's dynamics look somehow fabricated.
 The actors, even in films that I have known and love, appear to be faking it.
 Their acting seems forced and "over the top."
-I notice their makeup and their props.
-It is like watching bad silent cinema.
+I notice their makeup and props.
+It is like watching bad silent cinema of the kind that prevents the suspension of disbelief and immersion.
+I am no longer susceptible to the conventions of the genre.

 MCFI was developed to correct motion blur that occurs on flat-panel liquid crystal displays (LCDs).
 LCDs work by passing light through a liquid crystal